-Date Rendered: 2019-09-05 12:53:28 PM UTC

-Available Online at: http://arks.princeton.edu/ark:/88435/ns064b61b
+Date Rendered: 2019-09-05 12:53:33 PM UTC Available Online at: http://arks.princeton.edu/ark:/88435/db78th61k

-Jchap6. revised 9.28.90
+Jchap6. revised 9.28.90; 10.9;11.25

-True Belle moved back to Vesper County from Baltimore in 1890 when Violet was fourteen years old.
-That was after the men had come for the stock, the pots and the chair her daughter Rose was sitting in.
-When she arrived, all that was left, aside from some pallets and the clothes on their backs, was the paper Rose's husband had signed saying they could: that the men had the right to do it, and I suppose, the duty to do it, if the rain refused to rain, or if stones of ice fell from the sky instead and cut the crop down to its stalks.
-Dispossessed of house and land, the sad little family True Belle found were living secretly in an abandoned shack some neighbors had located for them and eating what food these neighbors were able to share and the girls foraged.
+True Belle moved from Baltimore back to Vesper County in 1888 when Violet was twelve years old.
+That was after the men had come for the stock, the pots and the chair her daughter Rose Dear was sitting in.
+When she arrived, all that was left, aside from some borrowed pallets and the clothes on their backs, was the paper Rose's husband had signed saying they could; that the men had the right to do it, and I suppose, the duty to do it, if the rain refused to rain, or if stones of ice fell from the sky instead and cut the crop down to its stalks.
+Nothing on the paper about joining a party tht favored niggers voting.
+Dispossessed of house and land, the sad little family True Belle found were living secretly in an abandoned shack some neighbors had located for them and eating what food these neighbors were able to share and the girls forage.
 Lots of okra and dried beans, and, since it was September, berries of every kind.
-Twice, however, the minister's son brought them a young squirrel to feast on.
-Rose believed that her husband, fed up and stunned by the uselessness of his back and hands, tired of green fried tomatoes and grits, hungry beyond belief for the meat of some meat and not just its skin, furious at the price of coffee and the shape of his oldest girl's legs, had just quit.
+Twice, however, the minister's son had brought them a young squirrel to feast on.
+Rose told people that her husband, fed up and stunned by the uselessness of his back and hands, tired of green fried tomatoes and grits, hungry beyond belief for the meat of some meat and not just its skin, furious at the price of coffee and the shape of his oldest girl's legs, had just quit.
 Got up and quit.
 Gone off somewhere to sit and think about it or sit and not think about it.
+It was better to make up talk than to let out what she knew.
+They might come looking for her next time, and not just her pots, her pans, her house.
 Lucky for her, True Belle was dying and willing to die in Vesper County, after giving her whole well life to Miss Vera Louise in Baltimore.

-The death True Belle was dying took eleven years, long enough for her to rescue Rose, bury her, see the husband return four times, make six quilts and fill Violet's head with stories about her whitelady and the light of both their lives-a beautiful young man whose name, for obvious reasons, was Golden Gray.
+The death True Belle was dying took eleven years, long enough for her to rescue Rose, bury her, see the husband return four times, make six quilts, thirteen shifts and fill Violet's head with stories about her whitelady and the light of both their lives--a beautiful young man whose name, for obvious reasons, was Golden Gray.
 Gray because that was Vera Louise's last name (much, much later it was also the color of his eyes), and Golden because after the pink birth-skin disappeared along with the down on his head, his flesh was radiantly golden, and floppy yellow curls covered his head and the lobes of his ears.
 It was nowhere as blond as Vera Louise's hair once was, but its sunlight color, its determined curliness, endeared him to her.
 Not all at once.
 It took a while.
-Only True Belle laughed out loud the minute she laid eyes on him and thereafter every day for eighteen years.
+But True Belle laughed out loud the minute she laid eyes on him and thereafter every day for eighteen years.

 When the three of them moved into a fine sandstone house on [tk] Street in Baltimore, far away from Vesper county where both Vera Louise Gray and True Belle were born, what the whitelady told her neighbors and friends was partly true: that she could not bear the narrow little ways of her home county.
-And that she had brought her servant and a orphaned baby she fancied to Baltimore to experience a more sophisticated way of living.
+And that she had brought her servant and an orphaned baby she fancied to Baltimore to experience a more sophisticated way of living.